Can I Still Sue if I Was Partially at Fault for a Car Accident?

 A Binghamton Car Accidents Lawyer can help you establish evidence for your injuries if you are eligible to receive additional compensation.
 Some insurance companies will work with you, but others may deny your request.
 You should not have to settle if this happens to you.
 A lawyer has the training necessary to negotiate with the insurance company, but if that fails, a lawyer can also take the case to court with a lawsuit.

 At Gattuso & Ciotoli we offer our clients four areas of legal practice.
 You can contact us at (315) 314-8000 for a free consultation today.
-We are located in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+We are located in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.